webuild-consortium/architecture/adr/trusted-lists.md

 The relying parties in WP2/3/4 include validation with the trusted lists in their verification processes.

-The starting point is EWC RFC 012.
-If changes are needed, these will be specified in new ADRs, potentially referencing new WE BUILD Drafts.
+The starting point is TS 119 612 V2.3.1.
+Since a profile and implementation guidance are likely needed, and EWC RFC 012 has not yet been effective in practice, these should be specified in separate WE BUILD architecture documents.

 ## Consequences